tuobangli/author_ber6/README.md

-Withdraw REDS: Mean to the annual of statistics.
+Submit REDS: Mean to PNAS